kugurerdem/rugu.dev/content/english/blog/computer-science-reflections.md

 as well "not your usual hacker".

-In one of my previous essays [Switching to Arch Linux]({{< ref "/switching-to-archlinux" >}}) I mention how we met in a short passage as follows:
+In one of my previous essays [Switching to Arch Linux]({{< ref "switching-to-archlinux" >}}) I mention how we met in a short passage as follows:

 >About a year ago, I was invited to a pair coding session at the startup where
 >I was working.
 The developers were receiving consultancy from a strange